microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/01_Deploy.md

     When this completes you should see the following message and be placed back at the shell prompt

     <pre>secret/mssql created</pre>

+    **IMPORTANT: Take note of the value for SA_PASSWORD.
+You may need this in this module or other modules to connect to SQL Server.**

 4. Create a PersistentVolumeClaim to store SQL Server databases and files.
 Use the following command or execute the **step3_storage.sh** script found in the **01_Deploy** folder: